 It’s easier to keep a short list, so save for Venetian, Palazzo, SLS, Treasure Island and Tropicana, you’ll have to pony up to park on the Strip.
-A few other hotels, such as Wynn/Encore and Planet Hollywood still let you self-park in their garages for free.
-Mandarin Oriental and Four Seasons are the exceptions to this rule, as both offer only valet parking at $30 and $22, respectively.
+A few other hotels, such as Planet Hollywood still let you self-park in their garages for free.
+Four Seasons is of course the Four Seasons, an only offers valet parking at $22.

 If you’re visiting from abroad note that insurance and taxes are almost never included in quoted rental-car rates in the U.S. Be sure to ask your rental agency about these.
 They can add a significant cost to your car rental.